Information for Lenders - Foreclosure Mediation Program (FMP)

 Modification Program or other loss mitigation standards; and any document to substantiate any claim by the lender that the homeowner is not eligible for a loss mitigation option available from the lender or to be presented during mediation.

-If the homeowner fails to fulfill the obligations of the agreement, the lender may apply for a mediation certificate by filing an Application for a Mediation Certificate Due to Breach (FM-10L).
+If the homeowner fails to fulfill the obligations of the agreement, the lender may apply for a final mediation certificate by filing an Application for a Mediation Certificate Due to Breach (FM-10L).
 If the lender fails to fulfill the obligations of the agreement, the homeowner may request the Mediation Administrator to issue an Order to Perform by filing an Application for Order to Perform due to Breach (FM-10B).

 A lender is subject to a minimum $500.00 civil penalty for failure, in person or through a representative to: (1) attend mediation; (2) bring any required document to mediation or send to the Mediation Administrator required documents five (5) business days prior to mediation; or (3) participate in good faith in mediation.
-By contrast, if a homeowner fails to act in good faith, e.g., attend mediation, etc., a mediation certificate will be issued to the lender; after which, the lender may proceed with foreclosure.
+By contrast, if a homeowner fails to act in good faith, e.g., attend mediation, etc., a final mediation certificate will be issued to the lender; after which, the lender may proceed with foreclosure.

 If a lender breaches the terms of a settlement agreement into which the parties enter after mediation, the lender must pay a $1,000.00 penalty and perform according to the terms of the agreement.
-If the homeowner breaches the terms of a settlement agreement, the lender may apply for a mediation certificate, which may be issued within ten (10) days of receiving the request.
+If the homeowner breaches the terms of a settlement agreement, the lender may apply for a final mediation certificate, which may be issued within ten (10) days of receiving the request.

 What if a Party does not Speak English and Needs an Interpreter?